 Within seconds I looked again and he was dead.

-He had landed a heavy blow to the other man's armor.
+However he had also managed to land a heavy blow to the other man's armor.
 That other man was in pain but it was from internal injuries.
 He was off his horse, I think he was knocked off by the powerful blow of the 25 pound lance at full gallop (which is about 27 mph times two).
-He got up and brushed off his hat and coughed against his hand and there was blood on the hand when he removed it from his mouth.
+He got up, removed his helmet and coughed against his hand.
+There was blood on his hand when he removed it from his mouth.
 He coughed again, then he choked on blood and was getting white.
 Then he just bent forward with his hands on his hips as if to catch his breath with the full breastplate holding his body in place.

 God showed me that I deserved neither man.
 I was a witch and I was cursed, I was destined to live out my life as a whore.

 I was told to say that it never happened.
-To be able to tell your friends you had duelled at the Royal downs was highly desirable but at the same time highly illegal.
+To be able to tell your friends you had dueled at the Royal downs was highly desirable but at the same time highly illegal.

 I was once going to publish a book containing a universal language that I developed.

 *My name was spelled different ways but pronounced like "Annie" is now pronounced.
 Maybe in Scotland it was pronounced differently.
 It can be very confusing to allow myself to recall from 400 year old memory how names or words were pronounced.
 It lets down the barrier and words just flood my mind and overwhelm me completely.
 I have to see the word spelled out instead.
 Those I can control.
-However, sometimes it is the old spelling and that can be really confusing.
-Seeing a picture or vision takes a minute to deal with and these mental 'pictures' do not create conflicts with my normal day to day thoughts.
-However hearing words are a different matter.
-Imagine hearing a word simultaneously in modern English, middle English, Old English, with a Cockney Accent and with a southern accent all at the same time.
+However, sometimes it is the old English spelling and that can be really confusing.
+Seeing a picture or vision takes a minute to deal with but these mental 'pictures' do not create conflicts with my normal day to day thoughts.
+However hearing words is a different matter.
+Imagine hearing a word simultaneously in modern English, middle English, Old English, with a Cockney Accent, with an American and a southern accent all at the same time.
 Each accent is from a lifetime I spent in an English speaking country.

 It has it's up side as well.
 My knowledge of English words are literally an accumulation of all the words that I learned in at least six lifetimes.
 In that lifetime, 400 years ago, I had already had four lifetimes in England.
-Hence the bards immense vocabulary and unrivalled command of the English language.
+Hence the bards immense vocabulary of over 50,000 words and unrivalled command of the English language.

 There is one other thing that confuses me about my name being Annie.
 It wasn't Annie all the time.
-I was born Ursuala Stanley.
+I was born Ursula Stanley.
 Through the years I went by many different names.
-I had to or I would have been arrested, Also, it was changed several times to protect me and hide me from Spanish agents.
+I had to or I would have been assassinated.
+It was mainly to protect me and hide me from Spanish agents.
 I sometimes hear two or three of the names at one time and that is kind of confusing.

 **The lances they used were probably a practice lance for dummies that had no tip except a ball on the end.
 Lots of lances existed so don't draw a hasty conclusion based something you read in some book that say here are the exact 'specifications of a lance in Elizabethan times'.